estuary/flow/site/docs/guides/system-specific-dataflows/firestore-to-dwh.md

 5. For each table, choose whether to [enable delta updates](../../reference/Connectors/materialization-connectors/Snowflake.md#delta-updates).

-6. Click **Discover endpoint**.
+6. Click **Next**.

   Flow uses the provided configuration to initiate a connection to Snowflake.
 It generates a materialization specification.

   You'll be notified if there's an error.
-In that case, fix the configuration form or Snowflake setup as needed and click **Discover Endpoint** to try again.
+In that case, fix the configuration form or Snowflake setup as needed and click **Next** to try again.

 7. Click **Save and Publish**.
 You'll see a notification when the full Data Flow publishes successfully.